596acres/urbanreviewer/about.md

 **Reviewing Past Urban Plans > Discovering Present Impact > Supporting Future Actions**

 The City of New York has adopted over 150 master plans for our neighborhoods.
-You can see which areas have been affected and what those grand plans were here.
+You can see which areas have been affected and what those grand plans were on this site.

 Neighborhood master plans - often called “urban renewal plans” - were adopted to get federal funding for acquiring land, relocating the people living there, demolishing the structures and making way for new public and private development.
 Plan adoptions started in 1949 and many plans remain active today.
 Development in the plan areas sometimes happened, like Lincoln Center, and sometimes didn't, like many still-vacant lots in East New York and Bushwick.
 Areas were selected for renewal because they were considered blighted or obsolete.
 The "blight" designation always came from outside the communities that got that label - from inspectors working for the mayor’s Committee on Slum Clearance in the early period and Housing Preservation and Development (HPD) employees in the later period.

+These plans are not ancient history - the latest one was created in 2017 for [Downtown Far Rockaway](https://596acres.github.io/urbanreviewer/#map=17/40.6064/-73.7527&plan=Downtown+Far+Rockaway).

+## This Site

-596 Acres has teamed up with Partner & Partners and SmartSign to produce a comprehensive online map showing all the adopted neighborhood master plans for New York City.
+In 2014, 596 Acres teamed up with Partner & Partners and SmartSign to produce a comprehensive online map showing all the adopted neighborhood master plans for New York City.
 After being granted access to the plan documents due to a [Freedom of Information Law request](media/596URPFOILletter_take2.pdf), our team performed a meticulous translation into machine-readable spreadsheets to make this map.

-**UPDATE: A few years after we placed this information online, the City's Department of Housing Preservation and Development put Urban Renewal data [online](https://www.nyc.gov/site/hpd/services-and-information/urban-renewal.page) and created a map, too.
-The City's tool doesn't have information by specific block/lot, but they did finally make the underlying documents available.
-These are the documents that we had to request via FOIL in 2012 (see METHODOLODY below)**
+In 2017, the City Council passed a bill requiring HPD to make urban renewal data available to the public.
+See [City Council Approves Bill to Increase Transparency For Urban Renewal Areas The Low-Down](https://www.thelodownny.com/leslog/2017/12/city-council-approves-bill-to-increase-transparency-for-urban-renewal-areas.html) | Ed Litvak | 12/12/2017.
+The bill became [law](https://nyc.legistar1.com/nyc/attachments/f6a21032-ecd2-4197-ba05-f415caa39ecf.pdf) in January 2018 and HPD posted its [Urban Renewal database](https://www.nyc.gov/site/hpd/services-and-information/urban-renewal.page) in January 2020; as of January 2024, that database does not include specific property information, but HPD has complied with the law by posting urban renewal area boundaries and plan documents that we had to inspect in person in 2014.

 The plans were written with a great city in mind.
 Huge swaths were designated for demolition, to be paid for with federal dollars.
 Lots that were designated this way to justify the funding for demolition had to be included in a plan that stated what they "should" be - designations like "housing," "industrial," and "open space."